We welcome street party applications as they can help bring the community together.

 |Publicised only to neighbours or residents||Wider publicity (such as newspapers)|

 |No formal risk assessment needed||Risk assessment normally needed|

 |Insurance not needed||Insurance needed|

-If you want to have a paid bar, or intend to provide entertainment to the wider public, or charge to raise money for your event, you will need a Temporary Event Notice.
+If you want to have a paid bar, or intend to provide entertainment to the wider public, or raise money for charity, you will need a Temporary Event Notice.